 If you set the Market as the stop, your Caravan will drop off its goods there and then go back for another load.
+Your you will produce the Finished Goods as before, but you will leave one space free in your Market for other goods.
+For this reason, it is the preferred method.

-Your Factory will then take the Raw Materials from the Market and use them to produce the Finished Goods.
+Factory will then take the Raw Materials from the Market and use them to produce the Finished Goods.